greshake/i3status-rust/CONTRIBUTING.md

 Please format your code with `rustfmt` before submitting a PR.
 The easiest way to do this is by running `cargo fmt`.

+You can use [pre-commit](https://pre-commit.com/) locally to run several checks including looking for spelling errors and making sure that `cargo fmt` has been run.
+These same checks will be run as a github action, but it can save time to just run them locally.

 ## Maintainership

 If you are interested in taking on a more active community role -- e.g. triaging